 Osaka Kongo Bamboo Blinds

-The making of bamboo blinds goes right back to before the Heian period (794-1185).
-Blinds of this kind were first used as a screen inside the Imperial palace and the residences of noblemen, and became the model for blinds which are still used in traditional reception rooms today.
+The making of bamboo blinds dates back to before the Heian era (794-1185).
+Blinds of this kind were first used as screens inside the Imperial palace and the residences of noblemen, and later became the model for the blinds that are used in traditional reception rooms today.

-With supplies of good quality bamboo available at the foot of Mount Kongo, the making of bamboo blinds in Tondabayashi flourished and led to the establishment of a production center in the area.
+Using the abundant supply of high-quality bamboo at the foot of Mount Kongo, the production of bamboo blinds flourished in Tonda-bayashi, and led to the establishment of a production center in the area.

-These elegant and refined bamboo blinds made taking advantage of the natural qualities of bamboo, are used as indoor partitions or sunshades and possess a typically Japanese gentle beauty.
+These elegant and refined bamboo blinds, which take advantage of bamboo’s natural qualities, can be used as indoor partitions or sunshades and possess a typically subtle Japanese beauty.

 How to make

-The blinds are made using long-jointed bamboos and the manufacturing process can be roughly divided into a bamboo-strip making stage, a braiding stage and a finishing stage.
+The blinds are made using long-jointed bamboo stems.
+The production process can be roughly divided into strip making, braiding and finishing stages.